 Prerequisites: APCE 644 and consent of instructor.
 Provides an overview of theories and practice of school psychology.
 Additionally, under faculty supervision, students participate and apply their skills in the instruction and supervision of students in testing courses.
-Repeatable, maximum 9 credits.

 APCE 776 - Externship in School Psychology (1-2)